blackchip-org/zc/README.md

 | `use prog`     | `0xff`
 | `oct`          | `0o377`

-A mode can load some set of predefined modules and execute statements to configure the calculator for a specific use.
+A mode can load a set of predefined modules and execute statements to configure the calculator for a specific use.
 Start the calculator with one of these modes using the `-m` option.
 For example, to start configured as a programmer's calculator: